 You were young, but do you remember what you felt at the time after being uprooted?

-I didn’t make any real conclusions and or anything really impress me.
+I didn’t make any real conclusions and or anything that really impressed me.
 Other than I’m living here and suddenly I’m living somewhere else with a lot of Japanese people.

 Oh, that’s right.
 How was that change for you where now you were with all Japanese?